-In real estate, a stigmatized property is a property which buyers may shun for various reasons other than its physical condition or features.
-These reasons can include the death of someone who was occupying the home to a murder which has taken place inside the property.
+In real estate, a stigmatized property is a property that buyers may shun for various reasons other than its physical condition or features.
+These reasons can include the death of someone who was occupying the home to a murder that has taken place inside the property.
 Some buyers believe the house may now be haunted.

 When a death occurs inside a home, it may not always be disclosed to a buyer.
 Although when there has been a murder, it is usually public information and can be found on the net.
 According to the Real Estate Council of Alberta, a murder on the property does not need to be disclosed.